Amelogenin: Application in sex determination

 Differences between the X chromosome and Y chromosome versions of the amelogenin gene (AMELX and AMELY respectively) enable it to be used in sex determination of unknown human samples.
-AMELX’s intron 1 contains a 6-base-pair deletion relative to intron 1 of AMELY.
+AMELX's intron 1 contains a 6-base-pair deletion relative to intron 1 of AMELY.
 This can be detected at low cost using polymerase chain reaction (PCR) of intron 1, followed by gel electrophoresis.
 Two bands of DNA, at 555 bps and 371 bps, are resolved if both the AMELX and AMELY versions of the gene are present (i.e. the sample is from a male) or one band of DNA, at 555 bps, if the AMELX version only is present (i.e. the sample is from a female).

-However because of AMELY variation among individuals and populations, this method of sex determination is not 100% accurate.
+However, because of AMELY variation among individuals and populations, this method of sex determination is not 100% accurate.
 Mutation in regions of AMELY intron 1 commonly used as primer annealing sites may disable PCR amplification.
 A 6bp insertion to AMELY intron 1 results in an amplicon identical in length to that of AMELX.
 In some males AMELY may be deleted entirely.
 In any of these cases only one band is visualized during gel electrophoresis of PCR products, causing misidentification of the sample as female.
 The misidentification rate may vary among populations, but in general appears to be low.
 In one study in Spain, the amelogenin sex determination test using AMELX (977bps) and AMELY (790bps) bands was performed for 1224 individuals of known gender with a 99.84% (1222/1224) accuracy rate.
-Another study in India, however, found 5 of its 270 men studied (1.85%) possessed an AMELY deletion, terming them “deleted-amelogenin males” (DAMs).
+Another study in India, however, found 5 of its 270 men studied (1.85%) possessed an AMELY deletion, terming them "deleted-amelogenin males" (DAMs).
 In response the authors suggested that while the amelogenin sex test may be accurate in general, other Y chromosome markers such as SRY, STR, or 50f2 can be used for less ambiguous gender identification.

+In archaeology where DNA is too broken down to be analyzed by PCR, Liquid chromatography–tandem mass spectrometry (LC-MS/MS) is used to directly detect the presence of the peptides corresponding to either version from tooth enamel samples.
+This method has been used on samples as old as the Gravettian.